The Best Time to Visit Tasmania

 The best time of year for fishing in Tasmania depends a lot on what type of fishing you prefer.

-For the most detailed information regarding fishing in Tasmania, we recommend visiting these government sites:
+For the most detailed information regarding fishing in Tasmania, including permit requirements, I recommend visiting these government sites:

 The festival scene has really taken off in Tasmania.

-It has been very exciting to see the Tasmanian festival season grow and push into the traditionally quiet winter time.
+Over the last 5-10 years it has been very exciting to see the Tasmanian festival season grow, pushing into the traditionally quiet winter time.

-Dark MOFO, the Huon Valley Mid Winter Fest and the Bay of Fires Winter Arts Festival have all proven to be very popular, and no doubt there are more new winter festivals on the horizon.
+Dark MOFO, Echo Festival, and the Bay of Fires Winter Arts Festival have all proven to be very popular, and no doubt there are more new winter festivals on the horizon.

 School holidays in Tasmania

-Now that you know the best time to visit Tasmania, why not start planning your Lap of Tasmania road trip?
+Now that you’ve chosen the best time to visit Tasmania, why not start thinking about what you’re going to do once you get here?

 Happy road tripping!